ElishaMisoi/LangChainFunctionCalling/README.md

-# LangChain Function Calling with Azure GPT-5
+# LangChain Function Calling with Azure OpenAI GPT Model

 This repository contains example code and resources for the blog post
 **“When LLMs Stop Talking and Start Doing: A Guide to LangChain Function Calling with Python and Azure AI Foundry.”**